nishantc1527/Algorithms-Java/README.md

  - [Tutorialspoint](https://www.tutorialspoint.com/how-to-resolve-could-not-find-or-load-main-class-package-in-java)

 In short, you can't go to the directory itself to compile it.
 You have to start from the main repository folder, then compile using the full path.
-This is the same for python, except the error message will be different.
+This is the same for Python, except the error message will be different.

  ## Another Possible Error